A big part of being a real estate agent is helping people, and there's nothing more rewarding than helping people who are experiencing a tough time.

-But they still have to to get everything over with and it's up to us to make sure they don't succumb to investors or loose money making a fast sale.
+But they still have to to get everything over with, and it's up to us to make sure they don't succumb to investors or lose money making a fast sale.

 These will be some of the most motivated sellers that you encounter.

-Then they try to get it sold, as fast as they can and finally put an end to it all.
+Then they try to get it sold, as fast as they can, to finally put an end to it all.

 If you get involved and offer to help in the beginning, you should get that listing almost every time.

-So how do you get these listings?
+So, how do you get these listings?

 - Find the addresses online and pursue the leads.

 The best way to find the addresses is to go to your county's Clerk of Court website and individually pull each of them up.

 So, if you pull 20 of them, 12 of the families will be listing their homes.
 That's why it's so important to get to them first and early in the process.

 That's going to set yourself up to be the first person they call when they are ready to list their house.